genesiscommunitysuccess/blank-app-seed/README.md

 The server code for this project can be found [here](./server/README.md).
 It is built using a DSL-like definition based on the Kotlin language: GPAL.

+When first opening the project, if you receive a notification from IntelliJ IDE detecting Gradle project select the option to 'Load as gradle project'.

 ### Web Client

 The Web client for this project can be found [here](./client/README.md).
 It is built using Genesis's next